buildtesters/buildtest/docs/buildspecs/spack.rst

 Let's inspect the generated script and output file via ``buildtest inspect query`` command.
 We notice that buildtest will source spack setup script and install `zlib` which is automatically installed from the buildcache.
+In the second test we clone spack and it will install zlib from source.

 .. program-output:: cat buildtest_tutorial_examples/spack/inspect/install_specs.txt